-While many people may think that self-medicating is a good idea, it is not.
+While many may think that self-medicating is a good idea, it is not.
 Self-medicating is often very dangerous and can lead to serious addictions to substances, including drugs.
 Learning more about how untreated emotional trauma can cause drug addiction is essential to understanding how to prevent a drug addiction from occurring if you have untreated trauma.

 How Emotional Trauma Can Create A Drug Addiction If Left Untreated

-Emotional trauma, if left untreated, can create a drug addiction.
-While it is not guaranteed that people with untreated emotional trauma will become drug addicts, it is much more likely that people with untreated emotional trauma will become addicted to drugs than people who are treating their trauma or do not have any trauma.
+Untreated emotional trauma can lead to a drug addiction.
+While it is not guaranteed that people with untreated emotional trauma will become drug addicts, it is much more likely they will become addicted to drugs than people who are treating their trauma or do not have any trauma.

 Trauma can also cause a person to feel numb inside, which they may try to self-regulate by using drugs or other substances.
-This is called self-medication, and can often lead to forming an addiction.
+This is called self-medication and can often lead to forming an addiction.

 Although most people assume that childhood trauma is the main type of trauma that results in drug addiction, There are many types of trauma, including emotional trauma in adulthood that can lead to drug addiction or other types of addiction.

-These kinds of events in a person’s life can cause them to feel out of control, guilty, scared, or empty.
+These events in a person’s life can cause them to feel out of control, guilty, scared, or empty.
 To numb some of these feelings, a person may turn to substances such as drugs or alcohol.